Skip to main content

 CAN BROKEN HEARTS BE MENDED?

-Some people claim the story of Ni no Kuni: The Wrath of the White Witch is a metaphor for a young boy's struggle to overcome unimaginable grief.
-Playing Level-5:s beautiful role-playing game, with animations co-designed by the venerable Studio Ghibli, the same thought struck me - what if these are the fantasies of a young boy's imagination?
-Ni no Kuni is so neatly constructed that however you interpret it, literally or metaphorically, one could hardly argue that you're wrong.
+Some people claim that the story of Ni no Kuni: Wrath of the White Witch is a metaphor for a young boy’s struggle to overcome unimaginable grief.
+Playing Ni no Kuni: Wrath of the White Witch — developed by Level-5 and animated in collaboration with Studio Ghibli — the same thought struck me.
+What if this entire adventure is the product of a grieving child’s imagination?
+The game is constructed so delicately that whichever interpretation you choose, literal or metaphorical, it’s hard to argue that you’re wrong.

-The story is about the little kid Oliver, who becomes orphaned all too soon when his mother suddenly dies from a heart attack.
-In his deepest hour of despair, locked away in his room, tears starts rolling down his cheek and unto his lap, soaking a big-nosed rag doll that his mother gave him when she had to leave him for a weekend.
-The tears somehow make the cherished doll spring to life.
+The story follows Oliver, a young boy whose life is shattered when his mother suddenly dies of a heart attack.
+In the depths of his despair, alone in his room, tears roll down his face and soak a big-nosed rag doll his mother once gave him.
+Somehow, those tears bring the doll to life.

 QUESTING THE HEARTLANDS